ministryofjustice/moj-frontend/docs/components/header.md

 eleventyNavigation:
   key: Header
   parent: Components
-  excerpt: "Use this component when users need to add similar information a couple of times, such as several names for a single application."
+  excerpt: "Use the header component for any service or system not on GOV.UK like internal staff."
 ---

 {% lastUpdated "header" %}